 1. Name and address of owner

 2. Address of place of work

 3. Description, make and model of the plant

 4. Date of construction

 5. Condition of the safety devices required by section 60

 6. Are the fittings required by section 60 for positive displacement compressor provided?

 7. Repairs (if any) required for the continued safe use of the refrigeration plant

 8. Is the plant together with all its components and auxiliary parts properly maintained and in good condition

 9. Other observations

-I certify that on .....the refrigeration plant described above was made available for test and/or thorough examination, and that on the said date I tested and/or thoroughly examined the plant, and the above is a true report of my examination.
+for tes fy that onthe refrigeration pet and/or thorough examination, and that on the said ant, and the above is a true report of my examination.

-Signature of registered machinery inspector:
+Signa ture of registered machinery inspector:

-Name:
+Name

-Address:
+Addre ss:

-Telephone No.:
+Telep none No.:

 Date: